Tim Bouverie

-Timothy Pleydell-Bouverie (born June 1987) is a British historian and former political journalist at Channel 4 News.
+Timothy Pleydell-Bouverie (born June 1987) is a British historian and author.

 Early life and education

-Bouverie was educated at Bryanston School before going to Christ Church, Oxford, to read history.
+Bouverie was educated at Salisbury Cathedral School and Bryanston School before going to Christ Church, Oxford, to read history.

 Career

 Between 2013 and 2017, Bouverie was a political journalist at Channel 4 News, working first for the television programme Dispatches and later as a producer for Michael Crick.